mjon/WildCounts-Shorthand-Vocabulary/wildcounts-shorthand-vocab.md

 #### Value: <span style="color:purple">**same again**</span>

-The individual observed in a previous route section of the same survey is now recorded again (typically in the next route section).
-(Until now, I have been inconsistent about whether I should use "same" or "usual", usually I use "same", but it's really a third concept.)
+The individual observed in a previous route section, or previous time interval, of the same survey is now recorded again.
+This allows you to record an accurate count of how many individuals of a species you detect in a route section or time interval, within a survey, while still tracking how many of these individuals you already counted in a previous section or interval.
+(I used to be be inconsistent here about whether I used "same" or "usual", usually I used "same", but it's really a third concept.)

 **Syntax**: `@@`

 #### Value: <span style="color:purple">**possibly same again**</span>

-Possibly the same individual observed in a previous route section of the same survey is now recorded again (typically in the next route section).
+Possibly the same individual observed in a previous route section, or time intervale, of the same survey is now recorded again.

 **Syntax**: `@@!`